WebDevelopWolf/Date-A-Dog/README.md

   - [17/03/2020] - Member Details - Users can now add, edit and delete photos for the gallery
   - [18/03/2020] - Registration - Added validation & reactive forms to registration
   - [18/03/2020] - Users Last Active - Dates converted to user friendly dates & user activiy logged
+  - [23/03/2020] - Member Organisation - Added Paging, filtering and sorting to member lists

 You can also: